The Impact of Purging on the Body

 Purging and Eating Disorders

-Compensatory behaviors are an essential criterion present in several eating disorder classifications.1 Purging is a compensatory behavior, but not all compensatory behaviors are purging.
-Compensatory behaviors are divided into two categories: purging behaviors and non-purging behaviors.1 Purging behaviors involve elimination in order to compensate for food intake.
-The most common form of purging comes in the form of self-induced vomiting; other forms of purging behaviors include laxative misuse, diuretic misuse and enemas.
-Non-purging behaviors include any type of compensatory behavior that does not involve purging, which may include food restriction, excessive exercise or diet pills.1,2,3
+Compensatory behaviors are an essential criterion present in several eating disorder classifications.
+Purging is a compensatory behavior, but not all compensatory behaviors are purging.
+Compensatory behaviors are divided into two categories: purging behaviors and non-purging behaviors.
+Purging behaviors involve elimination in order to compensate for food intake.
+The most common form of purging include self-induced vomiting, laxative misuse, diuretic misuse and enemas.
+Non-purging behaviors include any type of compensatory behavior that does not involve purging, which may include food restriction, excessive exercise or diet pills.

 Purging in Diagnostic Criteria